kaldi-asr/kaldi/egs/swc/README.txt

 It is worth mentioning that all the results and analysis on the SWC website were acquired with the "s5" version.

-The scoring results with a fixed grammar scale for the baseline systems based on the current "s5b" version recipe are detailed in the file "s5b/RESULTS.txt".
-The best scoring results for the baseline systems are detailed in the file "s5b/RESULTS_BEST.txt".
+The scoring results with for the baseline systems based on the current "s5b" version recipe are detailed in the file "s5b/RESULTS.txt".